Hotel Occupancy Tax - Frequently Asked Questions

 What is the City Hotel Occupancy Tax rate?

 Under City Ordinance Chapter 41, Article IV for Hotel Occupancy Tax, the hotel occupancy tax rate is seven percent (7%).

 You will need your Permit Number to file your taxes if you are a short-term rental property located within the Fredericksburg City Limits.

 Short-term rental properties located in the extra-territorial jurisdiction (ETJ) do not need a permit to file HOT.
-However, for now, we would ask that you file HOT using the paper remittance form and submit a check or money order with your form.
+However, we can assist you with getting set up to file online.
+For assistance, please click here.